magnolia-cms/headless-documentation/docs/getting-started/installation.md

 You can find more information in the [Magnolia CLI](https://documentation.magnolia-cms.com/display/DOCS/Magnolia+CLI) Documentation.

-:::tip You just installed an enterprise Headless CMS.
+:::tip Your system is ready to go
-Let's have a look at our API, shall we?
+Let's build a headless app, shall we?
 :::